jessesingh15/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of Analysis
-Use multiple machine learning algorithms to create a model that will predict credit card risk.
+Use multiple machine learning algorithms to create a model that will predict credit card risk (results and type listed below).
 The models were created using credit data from LendingClub.

 ## Results